mkgilbert/cs430-proj4-raytracing/README.md

 cs430-proj4-raytracing
 =========================
+#### NOTE: There is currently an issue with this program where it takes a very long time to render.
+It does finish, but takes around 1 minute ####

 Applies basic shading and lighting techniques to spheres and planes.
 Supports multiple light sources and spotlights as well as pointlights.